wp-plugins/wp-jump-menu/readme.txt

 Tags: posts, pages, admin, jump, menu, quick, links, custom post types Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 2.2.5
+Stable tag: 2.2.6

-Creates a drop-down menu in a bar across the top or bottom of the admin area which makes it easy to jump to a page, post, custom post type or media file for editing.
+Creates a drop-down menu in the admin area which makes it easy to jump to a page, post, custom post type or media file for editing.
 One click and you're editing!
 New options page for easy customization.

 == Description ==

-Creates a drop-down menu in a bar across the top or bottom of the admin area which makes it easy to jump to a page, post, custom post type or media file for editing.
+Creates a drop-down menu in the admin area which makes it easy to jump to a page, post, custom post type or media file for editing.
 One click and you're editing!
 New options page for easy customization.

 THIS PLUGIN IS A MUST HAVE FOR WORDPRESS DEVELOPERS!

+UPDATE: Now you can place the Jump Menu in the WordPress Admin Bar!

 Sick of having to go to your Posts list or Pages list to edit an entry?
 Me too.